codyogdenprime/pi-resources/README.md

 ## 7 - Non-Developer Resources
 Free stock photos, icons, fonts, etc.

+* [**CoDrops Collective**](http://tympanus.net/codrops/collective/) - Every week(ish) this site releases a curated collection of articles, free graphic resources (fonts and icons), links to new and upcoming development tools for and by the designing and development community.
+It also features (sometimes obscure) open source projects from GitHub that do cool things.
+Definitely a must follow!

 * [**iconmonstr**](http://iconmonstr.com/) - Free-to-use Creative Commons licensed vector graphics.
 Attribution required.

 * [**The Noun Project**](https://thenounproject.com/) - Free-to-use Creative Commons licensed vector graphics.
 Attribution required.
 Literally... icons for everything.